London Tube

 How many stations does the London Underground have?

-How many passengers does the London Underground carry?
+How many passengers use the London Underground every day?